Unity-Technologies/com.unity.probuilder/docs/docs/general/fundamentals.md

 ## The ProBuilder Toolbar

-All of ProBuilder's specialized editing functions are available via the [ProBuilder Toolbar](../toolbar/overview-toolbar), which dynamically adapts to your Edit Mode and selection.
+All of ProBuilder's editing functions are available via the [ProBuilder Toolbar](../toolbar/overview-toolbar), which dynamically adapts to your Edit Mode and selection.

 ![Toolbar Example](../images/ProBuilderToolbar_GeoActionsArea.png "Toolbar Example")

-Each Toolbar button will display detailed information about it's use, options, and keyboard shortcuts when hovered over.
+Every toolbar button has a tooltip that will show a short summary about it's use.
 Viewing tooltips is a great way to start learning about ProBuilder's functionality.

 *More Info: [**ProBuilder Toolbar**](../toolbar/overview-toolbar)*